Contents

 - Cons – likely more expensive as it’s an extra day*.
 You will also get better deals in Uyuni.
 The first two days will require long drives so you’ll have to spend longer in the car

-* Prices range from 1,200-1,400 BOB ($170-$200) for a four-day tour from Tupiza as opposed to 700-1,000 BOB ($US 100-150) for a three-day trip from Uyuni.
+* Prices range from 1,200-1,400 BOB ($150-$200) for a four-day tour from Tupiza as opposed to 700-1,000 BOB ($US 100-150) for a three-day trip from Uyuni.

 3. Climb To Cerro De La Cruz

+Perfect for visiting in the late evening to catch the sunset, it takes a couple of hours to walk each path.
 Star Cerro De La Cruz in your maps and follow the directions.

-After crossing the bridge leaving town, you’ll see a hill with a white cross on top of it.
-Walk-in this direction until you reach a small white church.
 From here you can follow the path up to the top.
 Little white cross signs marked into the cliffs will let you know you are going in the right direction.

 Is Tupiza Worth Visiting?

 The town is a 1-hour drive away from Villazon which is the border town.
 From here you can take a bus to Humahuaca which is the nearest town where you can see Argentina’s very own Rainbow Mountain!
-Or you can carry on further to Jujuy or Salta.
+Alternatively, you can carry on further to Jujuy or Salta.

-If you are coming the opposite way, then it also makes sense to stop here and book onto a Salt Flats Tour instead of going all the way to Uyuni.
+If you are coming the opposite way, it also makes sense to stop here and book onto a Salt Flats Tour instead of going all the way to Uyuni.

 The tours are a day longer, and you will spend the first day seeing sights in and around Tupiza before heading towards the Altiplano.
-We cover Uyuni tours in more detail further in these posts:

 Finally, if you love getting out into nature and seeing some weird and wonderful geology, then hiking in Tupiza is definitely for you.

 The jagged mountains, narrow canyons and deep red colour of the rocks are strangely wonderful.
-The paths are easy and only a 10 minute walk from town.
+The paths are easy and only a 10 minute walk from town

 How Many Days Do You Need In Tupiza?

 2 days / 1 night is all you need in Tupiza, but this depends on your arrival time and schedule.
-As we ended up arriving late on our first night from Uyuni, we stayed for two nights.

 Just make sure you have one full day and night to go trekking in the valley and canyon.